rui-zhang-ocean/RSKtools/README.md

 ## Changes

 * Version 2.2.0 (2017-11-01)
     	- New function `RSKcorrecthold` for correcting A2D zero-order hold points.
     	- New function `RSKaddchannel` for adding new variable into exsiting rsk structure.
+	- New function `RSKderiveC25` for deriving specific conductivity at 25 degree Celsius.
+	- New function `RSKderiveBPRpressuretemperature` for deriving pressure and temperature from period data with bottom pressure recorder (BPR) channels.
+	- New function `RSK2CSV` for converting and outputting CSV files from RSK structure.
+	- New function `RSKreaddownsample` and `RSKplotdownsample` for reading and plotting downsample data.
+	- Mksqlite upgraded to 2.5
+	- Fixed bug that mksqlite mix SQtable when multiple files are opened.
+	- Fixed bug that `RSKfindprofile` can not detect upcast correctly.
+	- Added ability to align channel with time in `RSKalignchannel`.
+	- Added ability to read hidden channel and power table in `RSKopen`.
+	- Added interpolation ability in `RSKtrim`
+    	- Added `Optode Temperature` channel name.
+	- Improved algorithm for `RSKbinaverage`.
     	- Improved algorithm for RSKremoveloops.
     	- Added `direction` and `profilenumber` fields to rsk.data with profiles.
     	- RSKplotprofiles enables different linestyle for upcast and downcast.
     	- RSKplotprofiles enables pressure as Y-axis.
-    - Add `Optode Temperature` channel name.

 * Version 2.1.0 (2017-08-31)
 	- New function `RSKtrim` for pruning data
 	- Improved vignettes
 	- Option to plot against depth in `RSKplotprofiles`
 	- Fixed `RSKplotprofiles` for compatibility with pre-R2014b